NJohnson9402/SQL-Nested-Set-Model/README.md

 I welcome any feedback, pull-requests, issues, suggestions, and rants!
 Leave a comment on my blog (natethedba.wordpress.com), and of course, stalk me right here on GitHub!

 **Compatibility**: MS SQL Server 2008R2 & higher.

+I ask politely for attribution if you found these scripts helpful, but I'd settle for an upvote on StackOverflow and/or a comment/follow on my blog!
+Cheers.